-Step Action 1 Click on the ribbon option 'Specification-Specify > Specification > Package > Open'.
+Step Action 1 In the Navigation toolbar, right-click on the name of a Package in the Package path, and select the 'Go to Package' option.
 The 'Select a Specification Package' dialog displays.
-This dialog presents your model hierarchy, filtered to show only those Packages that already contain elements of the type you selected as the Specification element type.
-2 To expand a Package, click on the expansion box next to the Package name, or click on the Expand All button .
-3 Click on the required Package, and click on the OK button .
+This dialog presents your model hierarchy, filtered to show only those Packages that already contain elements of the type you selected as the Specification element type (which is identified in the 'Element Type' field at the top of the dialog).
+2 To expand a Package and reveal sub-Packages it contains, click on the expansion arrow next to the Package name, or click on the Expand All button.
+(If a Package does not contain any sub-Packages, it has no expansion arrow.)
+3 Click on the required Package, and click on the OK button.
 The Package name displays in the 'breadcrumb trail' in the toolbar, and the elements in the Package are shown in the main body of the Specification Manager window, filtered to the specified type if appropriate.
 4 Customize the columns and/or add elements to the Package.